pkg-tool/vibro/docs/src/development/debuggers.md

 #### Debugging Panics and Crashes

-Debuggers can be an excellent tool for debugging the cause of panics and crashes in all programs, including Zed.
+Debuggers can be an excellent tool for debugging the cause of panics and crashes in all programs, including Vector.

 By default, when a process that `gdb` or `lldb` is attached to hits an exception such as a panic, the debugger will automatically stop at the point of the panic and allow you to inspect the state of the program.